Preparing Children & Youth for Success

 As a settlement house, Goddard Riverside is committed to partnering with youth up to and through adulthood.
 Some children begin by attending one of our preschool programs and stay with us through the After School and Middle School programs, the Star Learning Center, and the Options Center college access and success program.
 Many of their parents grew up in our programs too!

 The Summer Day Camp program provides enriching, age-appropriate activities for rising first- through ninth-graders in July and August.

-Our After School Programs offer fun, educational activities for children ages 5 to 10 at the Bernie Wohl Center and Goddard Riverside at Lincoln Square Neighborhood Center.
+Our After School Programs offer fun, educational activities for children ages 5 to 10 at our Beacon program and Goddard Riverside at Lincoln Square Neighborhood Center.

-The Beacon Program offers positive activities for older children, as well as a focus on preparing for college.
+The Beacon Program offers activities for elementary, middle school, and high school-aged children, as well as a focus on preparing for college.

-The Star Learning Center offers tutoring to help students from low-income families overcome barriers to learning and succeed in school.
+The Star Learning Center offers tutoring and advocacy to help students from underserved communities overcome barriers to learning and succeed in school.

 The RISE Youth Center engages young people in positive social relationships and connects them to learning experiences and opportunities.